YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ### The structure of the parser

-We describe  the source code of the formula parser, followed by an revelation of the deeper mechanisms in which it works.
+We describe  the source code of the formula parser, followed by an gentle revelation of the deeper mechanisms in which it works.

 #### What we see